aicostmanager/aicostmanager-python/docs/tracking.md

 ``CostManager`` parameters.
 When the queue is full the default behaviour is to drop the oldest payload and log a warning.
 Set ``delivery_on_full`` to ``"block"`` to wait for space or ``"raise"`` to propagate ``queue.Full`` back to the caller.
 You can also set the environment variable ``AICM_DELIVERY_ON_FULL`` to control this default globally.
+When using ``backpressure``, dropped payloads are counted and can be observed via delivery health metrics; an ``on_discard`` callback may also be configured to capture discarded payloads for monitoring.

 ``ResilientDelivery`` uses the client's ``api_root`` to construct the ``/track-usage`` URL.
 The worker waits a short configurable window